vedaant00/P11-Polestar-P2/README.md

 - **Risk Management:** Strategies to address data quality, time management, team coordination, and technical challenges.

 ## Getting Started 🌱
-(Provide instructions on how to set up the project locally, prerequisites, and how to run the project.)
+(We will provide instructions on how to set up the project locally, prerequisites, and how to run the project.)

 ## Contributing 🤝
-(Instructions for contributing to the project, including code of conduct and the process for submitting pull requests.)
+(We will provide instructions for contributing to the project, including the code of conduct and the process for submitting pull requests.)

-## License 📄
-(Information about the project's license.)

-## Contact 📞
-(Your contact information or the project team's contact information.)

 ## Acknowledgements 💖
 (Any acknowledgements or credits to collaborators, contributors, etc.)